Image Hijacks: Adversarial Images can Control Generative Models at Runtime: Experimental Details and Results

 \textbf{Do we observe model transferability?} We also test whether our image hijacks exhibit \emph{model transferability}: in other words, whether hijacks trained on a white-box model elicit the target behaviour in a held out black-box model.
 To test this, we train specific string attacks on LLaVA-13B, and test them on BLIP-2 Flan-T5-XL \citep{li2023blip}.
 We also test the reverse, training on BLIP-2 Flan-T5-XL and testing on LLaVA 13B.
 In both cases, \textit{we observe a 0\% success rate of attacks when transferring to a new model}.

-\paragraph{Does training against an ensemble of models improve transferability?} Next, we explore a less na\"ive method to create transferable attacks.
+\textbf{Does training against an ensemble of models improve transferability?} Next, we explore a less na\"ive method to create transferable attacks.
 Inspired by the transferability of text attacks on LLMs demonstrated by \citet{zou2023universal}, we try training image hijacks on an ensemble of white-box models, and then we test their \emph{zero-shot transfer} to a held-out (black-box) model.
 We call this method \vocab{Ensembled Behaviour Matching}.
 In particular, we train a single specific-string hijack on the LLaVA-13B and InstructBLIP-Vicuna-7b \citep{instructBlip} models, by summing the individual Behaviour Matching losses for each model.
 We then test the learned images's ability to transfer to a held out BLIP-2 Flan-T5-XL model.
 Let $M_\mathrm{LV}$ and $M_\mathrm{IB}$ denote the LLaVA-13B and InstructBLIP-Vicuna-7B models, respectively.
-Let $\cL^*(M, \vv{x}, \tc{ctx}) = \cL(M'(\vv{x}, \tc{ctx}, dec(B(\tc{ctx}))), B(\tc{ctx}))$, where $B := B_{spec}$ (i.e.~the specific string behaviour from Section \ref{sec:case_study}) and $M'$ and $dec$ are as defined in Section \ref{sec:behaviour_matching}.
-We use projected gradient descent to solve for $\hat{\vv{x}}$ as in Equation~\ref{eq:behaviour-matching-loss}:
+Let $\cL^*(M, \vv{x}, \tc{ctx}) = \cL(M^{force}(\vv{x}, \tc{ctx}, B(\tc{ctx})), B(\tc{ctx}))$, where $B := B_{spec}$ (i.e.~the specific string behaviour from Section \ref{sec:case_study}).
+We use projected gradient descent to solve for $\hat{\vv{x}}$ as:

-We use the same Alpaca instruction tuning dataset as all other specific string experiments, we test both black and random initialisation images, and we sweep over learning rates of $10^{-2}, 10^{-1}, 10^0$ and 1$0^1$.
+We use the same Alpaca instruction tuning dataset as all other specific string experiments, test both black and random initialisation images, and sweep over learning rates of $10^{-2}, 10^{-1}, 10^0$ and 1$0^1$.
 We report the best results as per the final validation loss on the held out BLIP-2 model, in Table \ref{tab:transfer}.
-We also plot the validation losses on the three models used for this run in Figure \ref{fig:transfer_loss}.
+We also plot the validation losses on the three models of this run in Figure \ref{fig:transfer_loss}.